RV Tips and Tricks for Beginners

 Buying an RV for the First Time?

-We asked seasoned RV owners what they wished they knew before buying their first rig, and here are a few tips they had for all of you just getting started on your RV journey.
+We asked seasoned RV owners what they wished they knew before buying their first rig, and here are a few tips for RV beginners they offered for all of you just getting started on your journey.

 1. Research RVs before you buy.

 Don’t simply rely on the RV dealership or salesperson to tell you everything you need to know about the campers you’re inquiring about.
 Be sure to do your own RV research upfront and go to the dealership prepared.
+First thing, you'll want to understand the different types of RVs.
 From the floorplan layout to the type of leveling system installed, you’ll want to know what you’re looking for ahead of time, so you can be sure to check out all the RV models that meet your needs.
-You might also consider renting an RV before any kind of purchase as this will give you some real-world experience.
+You might also want to rent an RV before any kind of purchase as this will give you some real-world experience.

 2. Buy a bigger RV.